labeattie/testpreviewsite/_posts/2022-03-14-drilled-shaft-column-circular.md

 $$\delta = R-Rcos(\theta) \tag{1}$$

-Next we will relate the segment are to the sector area (the whole light blue slice of the pie) and the triangle area.
+Next we will relate the segment are to the sector area (the whole light blue slice of the pie in Figure 1b) and the triangle area.

 $$A_{segment}/2 = A_{sector}-A_{triangle}$$